k0rdent/istio/docs/istio-mesh.md

 # Istio Mesh

 `k0rdent.mirantis.com/istio-mesh` label isolates remote secret propagation across clusters.
-Without it, remote secrets are propagated to all clusters using the large default mesh.
+It is a required label.

 ## How to Enable it